-- A. Construction Setback is the distance measured from the boundary of a lot, tract, parcel or zone towards the interior of the lot, tract, parcel or zone of Land Development whereon or below ground any construction is placed for any occupancy or purpose.
-The minimum lot, tract, parcel or zone for construction for any occupancy or purpose shall be one quarter of an acre or 10,890 square feet.
-A construction Set back shall enclose a minimum area of 5000 square feet.
-Poles, culverts, wells, signs, walls, fences, towers, bridges, roadways, slabs, structures, prefabricated units and buildings are examples of construction.
-Exceptions may be allowed by the Planning Commission. - B. Construction Setback shall be a plane that intersects the ground level of the lot, tract, parcel or zone at a distance of 10 feet from the boundary of the lot, tract, parcel or zone.
-Depending on the circumstances of relationship to a street, road or highway, the Construction Setback may be required to be more than the minimum of 10 feet.
+- A. Construction Setback is the distance measured from the boundary of a lot, tract, parcel, or zone towards the interior of the lot, tract, parcel, or zone of land development whereon or below ground any construction is placed for any occupancy or purpose.
+The minimum lot, tract, parcel or zone for construction for any occupancy or purpose shall be one quarter (1/4) of an acre or ten thousand eight hundred and ninety (10,890) square feet.
+A construction Set back shall enclose a minimum area of five thousand (5,000) square feet.
+Poles, culverts, wells, signs, walls, fences, towers, bridges, roadways, slabs, structures, prefabricated units, and buildings are examples of construction.
+Exceptions may be allowed by the Planning Commission. - B. Construction Setback shall be a plane that intersects the ground level of the lot, tract, parcel, or zone at a distance of ten (10) feet from the boundary of the lot, tract, parcel or zone.
+Depending on the circumstances of relationship to a street, road or highway, the Construction Setback may be required to be more than the minimum of ten (10) feet.
 The plane shall be plumb at the intersection and extend vertically above and below ground regardless of the slope of the existing surface of the ground or grade.
-The plane shall
+The plane shall follow the boundary line at the distance of ten (10) feet at the same orientation and shape of the boundary.
+On the plane at a point perpendicular and ten (10) feet to the boundary the height of any construction shall be no more than twenty-five (25).

-- follow the boundary line at the distance of 10 feet at the same orientation and shape of the boundary.
-On the plane at a point perpendicular and 10 feet to the boundary the height of any construction shall be no more than 25 feet. - C. At the Construction Setback there shall be no construction above or below grade between the Construction Setback plane and the boundary of the lot, tract, parcel or zone.
-This includes foundations, projections, attachments, overhangs, downspouts, and drains, for example. - D. When the Construction Setback plane intersects undulating ground and the construction requires an occupancy level above grade, the height restriction shall be from the lowest point along the undulating intersection. - E. The height restriction shall be allowed to increase 1 foot for every additional foot inside the Construction Setback. - F. When a lot, tract, parcel or zone has a boundary bordering on a public street, roadway, or highway, the Construction Setback shall increase and be measured from the centerline of the street, road or highway and shall be parallel with the centerline whether curved or straight. - 1.
-From street centerline to Construction Setback shall be 30 feet. - 2.
-From road centerline to Construction Setback shall be 50 feet. - 3.
-From highway centerline to Construction Setback shall be 80 feet. - G. Access from the boundary of a lot, tract, parcel or zone to the Construction Setback and into the interior of the lot, tract, parcel or zone Shall be allowed for vehicles and utilities and the construction required to accomplish this. - H. Where a buffer or screening is required (see Part 5, Landscape and Screening Buffer) the Construction Setback shall begin at the inner boundary of the Buffer.
-Thus, the requirement is the dimension of the width of the Buffer or a minimum of 10 feet plus the minimum Construction Setback of 10 feet and this sums to a minimum of 20 feet.
+- C. At the Construction Setback there shall be no construction above or below grade between the Construction Setback plane and the boundary of the lot, tract, parcel, or zone.
+This includes foundations, projections, attachments, overhangs, downspouts, and drains, for example. - D. When the Construction Setback plane intersects undulating ground and the construction requires an occupancy level above grade, the height restriction shall be from the lowest point along the undulating intersection. - E. The height restriction shall be allowed to increase one (1) foot for every additional foot inside the Construction Setback. - F. When a lot, tract, parcel, or zone has a boundary bordering on a public street, roadway, or highway, the Construction Setback shall increase and be measured from the centerline of the street, road or highway and shall be parallel with the centerline whether curved or straight. - 1.
+From street centerline to Construction Setback shall be thirty (30) feet. - 2.
+From road centerline to Construction Setback shall be fifty (50) feet - 3.
+From highway centerline to Construction Setback shall be eighty (80) feet. - G. Access from the boundary of a lot, tract, parcel, or zone to the Construction Setback and into the interior of the lot, tract, parcel, or zone Shall be allowed for vehicles and utilities and the construction required to accomplish this. - H. Where a buffer or screening is required (see Part 5, Landscape and Screening Buffer) the Construction Setback shall begin at the inner boundary of the Buffer.
+Thus, the requirement is the dimension of the width of the Buffer or a minimum of ten (10) feet plus the minimum Construction Setback of ten (10) feet and this sums to a minimum of twenty (20) feet.